KDE/digikam-doc/batch_queue/custom_script.rst

     - **Shell Script**: this text edit field allow to enter the source code of your shell script.
 Under **Linux** and **macOS**, `Bash script <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ is supported.
 Under **Windows** `Batch script <https://en.wikipedia.org/wiki/Batch_file>`_ is supported.

-The envirronement variables that you can use in your script code are listed below:
+The environment variables that you can use in your script code are listed below:

     - **INPUT** and **$OUTPUT** for input / output filenames (with special characters escaped).
 These would be substituted before shell execution.